The benefits of physical activity

 Your kids don’t have to make the change all at once.
 They may start by being active 10 minutes a day, increasing the time each week until daily activity becomes part of their healthy lifestyle.
 Children are naturally active so they may be doing some light or moderate activity already.
 Try increasing active periods by 10 minutes and reducing screen time by 10 minutes every few days to make being active a part of their daily routine.

-The Canadian Physical Activity Guidelines recommend that school-aged children and youth get active for at least 60 minutes a day of moderate to vigorous-intensity physical activity.
+The Canadian 24-Hour Movement Guidelines recommend that school-aged children and youth get active for at least 60 minutes a day of moderate to vigorous-intensity physical activity.

-Based on the most recent scientific evidence, the Canadian Physical Activity Guidelines explain the amount and types of physical activity that we need to experience positive changes to our health.
+Based on the most recent scientific evidence, the Canadian 24-Hour Movement Guidelines explain the amount and types of physical activity that we need to experience positive changes to our health.
 Specifically, guidelines have been developed to identify physical activity requirements for children (5-11 years) and youth (12-17 years).

 Children should also decrease the time they spend on sedentary activities such as watching TV, playing computer games and surfing the Internet.